luyadev/luya.io/docs/index.md

 hero:
   name: LUYA
   text: BUILD ANY SYSTEM
-  tagline: LUYA is a scalable web framework and content management system with the goal to please developers, clients and users alike
+  tagline: LUYA is a scalable web framework and content management system with the goal to please developers, clients and users alike.
+Since 2015
   image:
     light: /assets/luyalogo.png
     dark: /assets/luyalogo.png